I beg to move,

 Does the hon.
 Gentleman accept that it would be sensible if there was a sunset clause, because clearly giving that much power to a pharmacist as opposed to a physician who knows the patient is very dangerous if it is to be used for the long term or perpetually and not just to deal with the current crisis?

 Does the hon.
-Gentleman that this puts individual pharmacists into quite an invidious position because they may well be having to make decisions that may impact adversely on a patient’s health and wellbeing when they are not necessarily skilled to make those judgments?
+Gentleman agree that this puts individual pharmacists into quite an invidious position because they may well be having to make decisions that may impact adversely on a patient’s health and wellbeing when they are not necessarily skilled to make those judgments?
 My concern particularly relates to epilepsy but it applies to other areas as well.

 The right hon.
 Gentleman hits the nail on the head.
 That is exactly the point that has been put to me when I have visited community pharmacists and discussed this with them.
 Of course there are other pharmacists who have perhaps done more training and want to work at the top of their licence and believe that there is a role for more autonomy.
 However, there are real concerns about the way in which these changes are being rushed through without any resource put into education, explanation or wider training that may be needed.
 In those circumstances, it is appropriate that we raise our concerns, support our motion and oppose the Government’s proposal today.
 He is absolutely right—I have heard that concern expressed directly.
 Many community pharmacists do not necessarily want this responsibility, given the wider concerns and implications that he highlighted.

 The point made by the right hon.
 Member for North Norfolk (Norman Lamb) raises two issues.
 First, what is the point of doctors having all this training if anybody without it is suddenly able to dole out prescriptions?
 Secondly, are pharmacists insured, and is there an insurance scheme for them if they make mistakes?
 Doctors have a professional insurance system, and pharmacists presumably have a completely different one.